R4YV3Nerd/R4YV3Nerd/README.md

 - **Mathematics** (love exploring the beauty of numbers and problem-solving)
 - **Computer Architecture and Hardware** (interested in understanding how computers are built and function, with a solid foundation in the fundamentals)

-I believe in interdisciplinary learning, connecting knowledge from various fields to create a well-rounded perspective.
+I believe in consistent learning, integrating knowledge from various fields to build a well-structured perspective and a strategic approach to learning.
 ---

 ## 🌱 Currently Learning: